-For each date in the tables, the best estimate of the absolute age of the sample is given (‘guidance figure’).
+For each date in the tables, the best estimate of the absolute age of the sample is given (guidance figure).
 In most cases, the guidance figure is the median of the corrected 2-sigma age range as provided by the OxCal 4.1 program.
-It is rounded off up or down to five years.
+It is rounded up or down to 5 years.
 However, in some cases the best estimate deviates from this median value because of geological or stratigraphical reasons, for instance when the age disagrees with ages from the same sample, sequence or unit nearby.
-An example is the 14C age of wood from the canoe found in Uitgeest (UK-1; Tab.
-A2.1a).
-The median age of the range provided by the OxCal 4.1 program yielded a figure of 720 BC (2 sigma range was 806-544 BC), whereas dendrochronology (UK-a1–4; Tab.
-A2.1b) indicated an age between 617 and 600 BC.
+An example is the 14C age of wood from the canoe found in Uitgeest (UK-1; Table A2.1a).
+The median age of the range provided by the OxCal 4.1 program yielded a figure of 720 BC (2 sigma range was 806-544 BC), whereas dendrochronology (UK-a1–4; Table A2.1b) indicated an age between 617 and 600 BC.
 In this case, the median 14C age is more than 100 years too high.
 The cause of this discrepancy is the wide range of the 2-sigma interval associated with the Hallstatt plateau, which reduces the accuracy of all median values for the associated time period.

-In those cases where it is decided to choose a guidance figure deviating from the median age, an asterisk (*) is inserted in the table, and the reason for doing so described in the corresponding assessment.
+In those cases where it is decided to choose a guidance figure deviating from the median age, an asterisk (*) is inserted in the table and the reason for doing so described in the corresponding assessment.

-Appendix A1.
-Dates from the peat area of the Zaanstreek
+Appendix A1 Dates from the peat area of the Zaanstreek

-<h1>Location Neck (BN)
+<h1>Location: Neck (BN)

+Table A1.1.
+14C dates of borehole Neck (BN) (De Mulder & Bosch, 1982)